-Leaving a will ensures that your wishes are carried out if at all possible and your property is distributed in the way you choose.
+Leaving a will ensures that your wishes are carried out, if possible, and your property is distributed in the way you choose.
 It can also make probate of your estate much easier.

-You would designate an executor in your will, someone to manage your estate through the probate process and see to it that your wishes are carried out.
+You will designate an executor in your will.
+The executor is someone who will manage your estate through the probate process and see to it that your wishes are carried out.

 A Will vs. No Will

-Each state has its own legislative code for intestate succession: who gets to inherit first and in what percentages, and who won't inherit unless everyone in line ahead of them is also deceased.
+Each state has its own legislative code for intestate succession: who gets to inherit first and in what percentages, as well as who won’t inherit, unless everyone in line ahead of them is also deceased.